ctm/mb2-doc/src/series/2023/wsop-style.md

 ## Leaderboard

-Mb2 knows which tournaments belonged to this series and there will be a "WSOPS Leaderboard" available from the lobby.
+Mb2 knows which tournaments belong to this series and there will be a "WSOPS Leaderboard" available from the lobby.

 The leaderboard tracks [Fun Money](../fun_money.md).
 Each of the tournaments